Asabeneh/30-Days-Of-React/readMe.md

 **A 30DaysOfReact** challenge is a guide for both beginners and advanced JavaScript and React developers.
 Welcome to 30 Days Of React.
 React is a JavaScript library.
 I enjoy using and teaching React and I hope you will do so too.
 In this step by step 30 Days React challenge, you will learn React which is one of most popular user interface JavaScript libraries.
-React can do everything that JavaJavaScript can do.
+React can do everything that JavaScript can do.
 React can be used **_to add interactivity to websites, to develop mobile apps, desktop applications, games_**.
 I believe you will learn quite a lot in the next 30 days and your programming and problem solving skills will also be improved significantly.

 I will use converstational English and less jargons to write this challenge.
 The content will be continousely updated.
 If you find a typo or grammar mistakes don't suprised because I don't do any proof read before I publish it.
 I would recommond you to focus on the main message of the challenge instead of the English and some minor mistakes.
 I really appreciate if you send me pull requests for improvement and remember to pull first from master before you send pull requests.
 Most of the images I have used in this challenge came from 30DaysOfJavaScript challenge therefore you may need to rename file names and folders 30DaysOfReact.